CodisRedding/ms_exchange_task_extract/README.md

-"# Exchange 2010 task extraction"
+# Exchange 2010 task extraction

+Extracts the tasks of all users listed in a csv file from exchange using exchange web services.

 1. Select the version of Exchange
 2. Enter Exchange user credentials.